-5.3 Our Relevant Persons including staff, contractors and volunteers know the behaviour we expect
+5.3 Our Relevant Persons know the behaviour we expect.

-- a) We ensure that each person involved in our delivery of services to Children understand their role and the behaviour we expect in relation to keeping Children safe from Abuse and neglect through application of our Child Safe Practices. - b) We utilise clear position descriptions which clearly state relevant child safe requirements. - c) We have Child Safe Practices, which are approved and endorsed by the NSWIS Executive, that outline our expectations for behaviour towards Children. - d) Our Relevant Persons, staff, contractors and volunteers are given a copy of and have access to the Child Safe Practices within this Policy. - e) Our staff, contractors and volunteers indicate, in writing, that they have read and are committed to these Child Safe Policy via the Keeping Children and Young People Safe e-learn.
+- a) We ensure that each person involved in our delivery of services to Children understand their role and the behaviour we expect in relation to keeping Children safe from Abuse and neglect through application of our Child Safe Practices. - b) We utilise clear position descriptions which clearly state relevant child safe requirements. - c) We have Child Safe Practices, which are approved and endorsed by the NSWIS Executive, that outline our expectations for behaviour towards Children. - d) Our Relevant Persons are given a copy of and have access to the Child Safe Practices within this Policy. - e) Our staff, contractors and volunteers indicate, in writing, that they have read and are committed to these Child Safe Policy via the Keeping Children and Young People Safe e-learn. - f) We create safe spaces online and offline, minimising potential abuse, equip staff with child safety training and prioritise both risk mitigation and child rights.

-5.4 We minimise the likelihood of recruiting a person who is unsuitable
+5.4 We minimise the likelihood of recruiting a person who is unsuitable.